-During the last consecutive Monday, Tuesday, and Wednesday in June in the even years and during the thirty-ninth (39th) and fortieth (40th) days preceding a primary general election for a special election, or for an election regularly scheduled for a time other than the biennial general statewide election, each voter desiring to be a candidate at the upcoming primary general election or an independent candidate on final nomination papers shall, on a form that shall be provided by the secretary of state, file a declaration of his or her candidacy not later than four (4:00) p.m. of the last day for the filing with the secretary of state for congressional and statewide general offices, or with the local board of the place of the candidate's voting residence for general assembly, or state committee or senatorial and representative district committee or with the appropriate local board for local officers.
-The declaration shall be signed by the candidate as his or her name appears on the voting list.
-The signature shall be accepted as valid if it can be reasonably identified to be the name and signature of the voter it purports to be.
-A variation of the voter's signature by the insertion or omission of identifying titles or by the substitution of initials for the first or middle names of both shall not in itself be grounds for invalidation of the signature.
-The declaration shall also include the following information:
+20 During the last consecutive Monday, Tuesday, and Wednesday in June in the even years 21 and during the thirty-ninth (39th) and fortieth (40th) days preceding a primary general election for 22 a special election for state or local office, or for an election for state or local office regularly scheduled for a time other than the biennial general statewide election, or during the sixty-seventh 23 24 (67th) and sixty-eighth (68th) days preceding a primary general election for a special election for 25 federal office, or for an election for federal office regularly scheduled for a time other than the 26 biennial general statewide election, each voter desiring to be a candidate at the upcoming primary 27 general election or an independent candidate on final nomination papers shall, on a form that shall 28 be provided by the secretary of state, file a declaration of their candidacy not later than four o'clock 29 (4:00) p.m. of the last day for the filing with the secretary of state for congressional and statewide 30 general offices, or with the local board of the place of the candidate's voting residence for general 31 assembly, or state committee or senatorial and representative district committee, or with the 32 appropriate local board for local officers.
+The declaration shall be signed by the candidate as the 33 candidate's name appears on the voting list.
+The signature shall be accepted as valid if it can be 34 reasonably identified to be the name and signature of the voter it purports to be.
+A variation of the

-- (1) The candidate's name as it appears on the voting list, subject to the same provisions as relate to the voter's signature on the declaration; - (2) The address as it appears on the voting list, provided that an address which is substantially the same as the address on the voting list shall be valid;
+- 1 voter's signature by the insertion or omission of identifying titles or by the substitution of initials 2 for the first or middle names or both shall not in itself be grounds for invalidation of the signature. - 3 The declaration shall also include the following information: - 4 (1) The candidate's name as it appears on the voting list, subject to the same provisions as 5 relate to the voter's signature on the declaration; - 6

+(2) The address as it appears on the voting list, provided that an address that is substantially 7 the same as the address on the voting list shall be valid;